ESG and Product Stewardship

 At this point, it is difficult to know what role consumer protection and "right to know" laws like California's Proposition 65 will play, if at all, into the developing standards for ESG metrics.
 There is no single standard for ESG metrics; rather a variety of different measures have been developed by different companies, including international standards boards on sustainability to financial services companies, such as Dun & Bradstreet.

-Some companies, however, are moving forward with product stewardship programs -- for various reasons -- including industry expectations and shareholder and/or customer demands.
+Some companies, however, are moving forward with product stewardship programs, in response to industry expectations and shareholder and/or customer demands.
 In some cases, companies may also make inquiries of their suppliers (e.g., seeking assurances their suppliers are in compliance with various labeling and packaging laws, such as California's Proposition 65).
 Suppliers who are targets of these inquiries may need to make similar inquiries and demands of their own suppliers to comply with their customers demands.